 Regular maintenance and repairs currently maintain the existing bridge in Hatteras village, however, the bridge – which was originally built in 1956 – is still in need of replacement at some point in the future due to structural deficiencies.

-“Structurally deficient bridges are safe… However, they have components in poor condition due to deterioration,” stated NCDOT Public Relations Officer Tim Haas.
+“Structurally deficient bridges are safe… However, they have components in poor condition due to deterioration,” stated NCDOT Public Relations Officer Tim Hass.
 “They require significant maintenance to remain in service and might require limits on vehicle weights.
 To fully address the issues on a structurally deficient bridge, extensive rehabilitation or replacement is usually required.”

 The proposed replacement bridge will include two 15-foot lanes and 5-foot sidewalks on each side, and the project will require a short detour along Eagle Pass Road, which bypasses N.C.
 Highway 12 and runs parallel to the highway for .75 miles.